scality/Zenko/docs/docsource/reference/introduction/index.rst

 API access is direct.
 The Backbeat API is accessed through CloudServer API calls.

-Zenko provides application programming interfaces via CloudServer, Vault Admin, UTAPI, Prometheus, and the metadata engine.
+Zenko provides application programming interfaces via CloudServer, UTAPI, Prometheus, and the metadata engine.

 Command Zenko by calling its REST API, using: